-Is it Bread? or Is it Cake? – almost as hotly disputed as Rugby scores in Wales the question of what makes the best Bara Brith can cause casualties!
+Is it Bread? or Is it Cake? – almost as hotly disputed as Rugby scores in Wales, the question of what makes the best Bara Brith can cause casualties!
+It is a traditional Welsh tea bread, flavoured with tea, dried fruits and spices loved by thousands throughout Pembrokeshire, Ceredigion and Carmarthenshire.

 The introduction of raising agents encouraged cooks to use self-raising flour, which made the Bara Brith last longer and the original lard and whey was replaced with butter or margarine and milk, making a richer mixture.